To: Vickey.Wilcher@dcwater.com; Thomas.Lindberg@dcwater.com

 Greeting First Street Tunnel Stakeholder:

-This note is to update you of recent activity and to alert you of several important actions that will take place over the coming weeks regarding the First Street Tunnel Project:
+This note is to alert you of four important actions that will take place over the next several days regarding the First Street Tunnel Project:

 Tom Lindberg, DCCR First Street Tunnel - Public Outreach | DC Clean Rivers Project | DC Water | 5000 Overlook Avenue, SW | Washington, DC 20032 | t (202) 787-4738 | f (202) 787-4478 | Email: email@example.com | FST web page: http://dcwater.com/workzones/projects/first_street_tunnel/